CpanelInc/ea-nginx/DESIGN.md

 ## Detailed Summary

-NGINX is the most popular feature on the feature site, specifically speeding up website by using it as a caching proxy.
+NGINX is the most popular feature on the feature site, specifically speeding up website by using it as a caching reverse proxy.

 Some also want it to serve static content instead of proxying that also.